 In this blog post we'll teach you how to set your camera's manual settings for product photography.
 This post is meant to build on our how to build a DIY photo studio post; you don't need to have read it to understand, but some product photo examples reference that studio setup.
+And if you're looking for a reliable product photo editing service, read about all the Pixelz services here and see if we are the right fit for you, or chat with us via the "Let's Talk" button below.

 Remove the Background & More